zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_virtual_function_module.rst

 Synopsis
 --------
-- Creates, updates, and deletes virtual functions in existing partitions of a CPC.
+- Create, update, or delete a virtual function in a partition of a CPC (Z system).
-- The targeted CPC must be in the Dynamic Partition Manager (DPM) operational mode.
+- Note that the Ansible module zhmc_partition can be used to gather facts about existing virtual functions of a partition.